HighCapable/YukiHookAPI/docs-source/src/en/guide/move-to-new-api.md

 # Migrate from Other Hook APIs

-This document can help you quickly migrate from the Hook APIs you are familiar with to `YukiHookAPI` to become familiar with the related writing methods of `YukiHookAPI`.
+This document can help you quickly migrate from the Hook APIs you are familiar with to YukiHookAPI to become familiar with the related writing methods of YukiHookAPI.

 ## Rovo89 Xposed API